 When it comes to marketing, video is a must-have.
 It’s clear that consumers prefer to watch a video than read texts or look at pictures.
 The question is: How can you make your video stand out in this crowded space?
 Let’s explore the benefits of video marketing!

 Video is the most engaging format for your audience.
 According to research studies, people are three times more likely to watch a video than to read your blog or website content.
-If you’re going to publish any content on social media and in email newsletters, why not make it interactive?
-Adding a video element can also help improve conversion rates by 30 percent or more, according to Moz.
+If you publish any content on social media and in email newsletters, why not make it interactive?
+According to Moz, adding a video element can also help improve conversion rates by 30 percent or more.
 Videos allow you to tell stories with images and sound that words alone can’t do.
 Also, videos are more memorable and shareable too!

 With video marketing, you can:

 - Provide a more personal experience.
-People are much more likely to remember something if they see it in person than if they simply read about it.
-Video allows you to show how products work and what they look like, which is much easier to understand than trying to explain verbally.
+People are much more likely to remember something if they see it in person than read about it.
+Video allows you to show how products work and what they look like, which is much easier to understand than explaining verbally.

 - Explain complicated products or services better than text could ever do.
 Videos allow you to present information visually in a way that makes sense, even if someone has never seen the product before—for example, showing exactly how much money a customer will save on their mortgage with your company’s help instead of telling them “you’ll be saving X% per year.”